 Ever wondered if having too many credit cards will hurt your credit score or if checking your credit score will affect it?
 Or if you should close a card before opening a new one?

 There are a lot of myths surrounding credit cards and the world of miles & points.
-But I’ll help set the record straight!
+So let’s separate fact from fiction.

 11 Credit Card Myths Explained

 Here’s a list of 11 credit card myths and why they could be hurting your chances to travel cheaply with miles & points!

 1. Myth: Having Too Many Cards Will Hurt Your Score

 When you have more cards, you have more credit available.
 And that helps your utilization, as long as you’re paying off your card in full every month and not maxing out your cards.

 Million Mile Secrets team member Scott, for example, has an 800 score with over 20 cards open.
 He’s very diligent about paying his bills on time and not carrying balances on his cards.

 2. Myth for Many: Credit Cards Are a Dangerous Path to Debt

 For some people, yes.
 If you know yourself and know that having the ability to spend a lot and only make minimum payments would be too tempting, then do NOT get in this hobby.

 Collecting miles & points isn’t for everyone.
 So read our post on the 5 dangers of applying for credit cards before you get started.